ejlo/reagent-liveedit/README.md

 ## Added Features

-* uses [garden](https://github.com/noprompt/garden) to create stylesheets with clojure
+* Uses [garden](https://github.com/noprompt/garden) to create stylesheets with clojure
-* automatically run tests and display the results directly in the web app
+* Runs tests automatically and displays the results directly in the web app

 ## Dependencies